neojingyi/Astar-project/README.md

 ## Recommended Workflow

 1. **Initial Matching**
-   Run `cosine_similarity copy.py` to find top-5 matches for each requirement.
+   Run `cosine_similarity.py` to find top-5 matches for each requirement.

 2. **Relevance Evaluation + Sentence Extraction**
    Use `relevancy_checker.py` to filter, score, and extract precise answers.